Shell-model calculation with density-dependent interaction for $pf$-shell nuclei: Results and discussion

 Figure~\ref{fig:neusepene} shows the calculated neutron separation energies of the Ti, Cr, Fe, and Ni isotopes compared with the experimental data \cite{Wang2021}.
 The odd-even staggering is clearly seen, and the theoretical results are in good agreement with the corresponding experimental data.
 The SM results obtained with these functionals are close to each other in the $N\leq 35 $ region.
 They well reproduce the characteristic energy difference between $^{50}$Ti and $^{51}$Ti, and that between $^{56}$Ni and $^{57}$Ni, reflecting the $N=28$ magicity.
 For neutron numbers above $N = 35$, the calculations do not reproduce the experimental data.
 This discrepancy is attributed to the restriction of the model space, which does not include cross-shell contributions between nucleons in the $pf$-shell and those in the $sdg$-shell model space.
+This discrepancy in the neutron-rich Cr and Fe isotopes is related to the quadrupole collectivity.
+The enhancement of quadrupole collectivity in these isotopes near $N = 40$ is attributed to a rapid shape transition from spherical to deformed nuclei with increasing neutron number~\cite{PhysRevC.82.054301}.
+This collectivity is experimentally supported by the excitation energies and $B(E2)$ transition strengths.
+Moreover, SM studies~\cite{PhysRevC.82.054301} have shown that the occupation numbers of the neutron intruder orbits $0g_{9/2}$ and $1d_{5/2}$ increase rapidly in Cr and Fe isotopes as the neutron number changes from $N = 36$ to $N = 42$, based on calculations in the $pf$–$0g_{9/2}$–$1d_{5/2}$ model space.
+These results indicate that particle–hole excitations involving the intruder orbits play a crucial role in the strong quadrupole collectivity in this region.
+In addition, previous work~\cite{PhysRevC.93.035805} evaluated the two-neutron separation energies of Cr isotopes and compared experimental data with SM calculations performed in both the restricted $pf$-shell model space and the extended $pf$–$0g_{9/2}$–$1d_{5/2}$ model space.
+The SM results obtained within the $pf$ shell alone significantly underestimate the experimental separation energies around $N = 38$, whereas calculations including the $0g_{9/2}$ and $1d_{5/2}$ orbits show good agreement with the experimental data.
+This clearly demonstrates that quadrupole correlations associated with excitations to the $0g_{9/2}$ and $1d_{5/2}$ orbits make an essential contribution to the binding energies in this region.